349lolol/349lolol/README.md

 Hi there!
-I'm Patrick Wei, a G12 Ontario High School student interested in robotics, math, and engineering!
-Always looking forward to meeting new people and learning new things.
-Nice to meet you!
+I'm Patrick Wei, an incoming Software Engineering student at the University of Waterloo!

-Here you'll find a lot of school projects I've made through G11, G12, and AP Computer Science.
-Working on lots of stuff behind the scenes :).
+I really need to get back into the habit of uploading stuff to github again :(

 <!---
 349lolol/349lolol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.